 Using vanilla frosting from a can

 I cannot remember where I first saw this frosting idea, but whoever figured this out is a genius!!!
 Simply open a can of frosting.
 (I LOVE me some canned frosting!)
 All you have to do is thin it a little with some heat and it hardens perfectly, creating the ultimate baked donut frosting.

 First of all, you can use any flavor canned frosting you want.
 My son loves vanilla, so that’s what we use.
 But you could swap that out for chocolate, strawberry or any flavor that tickles your fancy.
 Once frosted, top it off with something fun like mini M&M’s, mini chocolate chips, mini marshmallows, peanuts, crushed graham crackers… the possibilities are endless!!

 Love this vegan vanilla baked donut recipe?
-Try these other amazing and simple cake recipes!
+Try these other healthy and simple cake recipes!